-The first day of your trip you'll drive about 3 hours to the trailhead with the other groups that'll be on the mountain with you, and camp at a nearby campground.
-For five days you will backpack through an alpine landscape with your small group, and camp beside sparkling lakes and streams.
+The first day of your trip you'll drive about 3.5 hours to the trailhead with the other groups that'll be in the area with you, and camp at a nearby campground.
+For four days you will backpack through great dunes and forests with your small group, and camp beside freshwater lakes and rivers.
 You will be carrying a backpack that will weigh somewhere between 40 and 60 lbs., depending on your equipment and your physical condition.
-The trails are often steep as you climb up above tree line, and are rated moderate to difficult with elevations ranging from ~3,500 to 7,000 ft.
+The trails are occasionally steep as you summit the dunes, and are rated easy to moderate with elevations ranging from sea level to ~3,000 feet.
 On average, the group expects to hike about 4-7 miles per day carrying full backpacks, with options for additional day hikes, and a possible layover day in the middle of the trip.
 Not everyone in the group will want to hike at the same speed, so we'll do what is best for the group when it comes to pace, routes, campsites, and day hikes.
-On the last day of your trip, we'll pack up and head back to Portland the evening before New Student Orientation begins.
+On the last day of your trip, we'll convene with other trip groups staying in the area at nearby Camp Cleawox to trade stories, perform skits, and camp out for one more night before heading back to Portland in time to move in before New Student Orientation.

 We'll work together to prepare meals, carry group equipment, and perform camp tasks.
 For sleeping accommodations, we provide your choice of single-person tents, shared tent space, or personal "bivy sacks," which allow you to stay cozy and dry while sleeping out under the stars.
-We practice minimum-impact camping techniques such as packing out all litter and food waste, not using soap directly in streams or lakes, and not camping on fragile meadows.
+We practice minimum-impact camping techniques such as packing out all litter and food waste, not using soap directly in streams or lakes, and not camping on fragile ecosystems.
 We'll go over these practices during the trip.

-August weather in the Pacific Northwest is usually beautiful, but in the mountains the weather can be sunny and 80° F at noon, then be snowing by 4 p.m.
-Nights are generally cool to cold in the mountains, and the temperature can sometimes drop below freezing at night.
+August weather in the Pacific Northwest is usually beautiful, but along the coast the weather can be sunny and 80° F at noon, then be heavily raining by 4 p.m.
+Nights are generally cool, and the temperature ranges around 40° to 50°.
 While August is one of the drier months in the Pacific Northwest, it's possible to experience significant storms for several days, so participants should bring (or borrow) good rain gear.